 *Queer Faculty Association (QFA)

 QFA supports lesbian, gay, bisexual, transgender, queer and questioning-identified faculty on campus through advocacy, scholarship, and social networking.
 QFA works to connect queer faculty across the university and insure that DU is an affirming space for all queer students, staff, and faculty.
 The focus of meetings varies from discussing issues related to teaching challenges facing queer faculty; sharing queer studies research; holding social potlucks; and developing queer-friendly policies for tenure and promotion.
 QFA also values and supports the work of queer allies and queer staff on campus and at various times plans meetings or events to connect with them.
-For more information, contact our office.
+For more information, contact Professor Nancy Wadsworth, chair.

 *Queer Straight Alliance (QSA)